Learn how to plant Dahlia tubers in the ground to fill your gardens with beautiful blooms from mid-summer through fall.

 Small and medium-sized dahlia varieties should be planted at least 12-18 inches apart, while larger dahlia varieties should be spaced 18-24″ apart.

-Before planting, make sure that the space between the tubers has been measured.
-Dahlias are more likely to have a pest or fungal problems such as powdery mildew if there is a lack of airflow between the plants.
+Before planting, ensure the space between the tubers has been measured.
+Dahlias are more likely to have a pest or fungal problems, such as powdery mildew, if there is a lack of airflow between the plants.